A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: Evaluations

 \section{Evaluations}

-We evaluate our proposed system in extensive life-like simulations using the Unreal Engine\footnote{\url{https://www.unrealengine.com/en-US/}}, a high-fidelity game engine capable of modelling complex and photo-realistic environments.
+We evaluate our proposed system in extensive life-like simulations using Unreal Engine\footnote{\url{https://www.unrealengine.com/en-US/}}, a high-fidelity game engine capable of modelling complex and photo-realistic environments.
 To model the MAV dynamics, sensing, and flight controller, we use Microsoft Airsim \cite{shah2018airsim}.
-The custom ROS interface we use to connect it to the rest of our software stack and simulate odometry drift is available open source for reproducibility of the experiments.
+A custom ROS interface is used to connect it to the rest of our software stack and simulate odometry drift\textsuperscript{\ref{footnote:unreal_airsim}}.
+Experiments are carried out in the challenging and narrow \emph{Maze} environment of \cite{Schmid20ActivePlanning} of $40\times40\times3 \si{m}$ and a large scale underground \emph{Tunnels} environment spanning $123\times106\times10 \si{m}$, shown in Fig. \ref{fig:unreal_environments}.